Given I recently launched listifi, I thought it would be interesting to talk briefly about the listifi tech stack.

 redux-cofx is another library I wrote

-activate a generator function and still leverage the API of redux-saga
+activate a generator function and still leverage the API of redux-saga.
+For

 example, if I want to fetch some lists, I would write something like this: